Operation Logic Bomb: Gameplay

 Bits of virtual reality (blue dots) are corrupting reality (represented by the rest of the base).

 The player has to liberate a secret futuristic laboratory dealing with interdimensional physics from monsters that escaped through a rip in the dimensional fabric of space and time.
 There are many robots and big bosses to fight as the main character liberates his comrades from being trapped inside sections of reality that are turned into a representation of the virtual world.

 Controlling a cybernetic soldier, the player starts out with two basic weapons and gains more as he progresses throughout the game.
 Computer memory banks will permit the player to tap into memories in order to solve the problem once and for all.
 All of the weapons are essential if the player wishes to beat the game.
 Enemies include common soldiers, cannon launchers, giant flying robots, and the low amount of continues (3) allowed.

-Reception

-Allgame gave the game a rating of 3.5 stars out of a possible 5, stating that while it is not as intense as Super Smash T.V. or Contra III: The Alien Wars, it rightfully serves as an intriguing game of "search and destroy."

-French magazine Consoles + gave the game a score of 70%.

-Super Gamer gave an overall Score of 60% writing "Presentation is slick but the game is too easy, too small and repetitive."
+Plot